Converg3nce/matic-docs/docs/develop/plasma-using-metamask.md

 Burning of tokens takes place on Matic, make sure Matic network is selected in metamask.

-During burning of ERC20 tokens providers are specified as below
+During burning of ERC20 tokens, providers are specified as below

 `maticProvider: window.web3`